thuml/Xlearn/caffe/README.md

 "./build/tools/caffe train -solver models/JAN/resnet/solver.prototxt -weights models/deep-residual-networks/ResNet-50-model.caffemodel"
 ```

-## Note: Fine-tuning ResNet-50 on Caffe requires much more memory than AlexNet.
-And if you want to fine-tune ResNet-50 on Caffe, a small number of mini-batch (e.g. 16) should be used.
-You may have to try even smaller mini-batch if OUT-OF-MEMORY occurs.
+Note: Fine-tuning ResNet-50 on Caffe requires huge memory.
+And the ResNet-50 results reported in our ICML '17 paper does not use fine-tuning.
+If you want to fine-tune ResNet-50 based models on Caffe, a small number of mini-batch (e.g. 16) should be used to avoid OUT-OF-MEMORY.

 Parameter Tuning
 ---------------